-The whole thrust of a community life oriented towards the 'road of prayer' is to create within the group a spirit & channels of communication that facilitate the vertical movement of fellowship with God in such a way as to be a normal extension of fellowship amongst themselves;

-to both God and man.
+The whole thrust of a community life oriented towards the 'road of prayer' is to create within the group a spirit and channels of communication that would facilitate the vertical movement of fellowship with God in such a way as to be a normal extension of fellowship amongst themselves; hence one language to speak to both God and man.

-- There were a few indispensable elements: enclosure, separation, real poverty; but even these had to have a spiritual function; - They were preparatory: creating adequate space for prayer, a space suitable for turning the group into a school of prayer & a community of praying people; - They had solitude & privacy; enclosure & individual cells saw to that and the Rule imposed silence.
-But these things were relative; - The solitude was to foster community as well as meeting God on one's own; - Apprenticeship to a life of prayer did not begin with the reciting prayer; but with speaking & listening in a fraternal environment.
+The kind of life that Teresa planned for her monasteries makes sense only in this context.
+There were a few indispensable elements, such as enclosure, separation, real poverty; but even these had to have a spiritual function.
+They were preparatory: creating adequate space for prayer, a space suitable for turning the group into a school of prayer and a community of praying people.
+They had solitude and privacy; enclosure and individual cells saw to that and the Rule imposed silence.
+But these things were relative.
+The solitude was to foster community as well as meeting God on one's own.
+Silence intensified their language-the words they spoke to God, individually and together.
+So, in the group, apprenticeship to a life of prayer did not begin with the reciting of prayer; it began with speaking and listening in a fraternal environment.